KnowageLabs/Knowage-Server/ROADMAP.md

 In the following, Knowage will grow on other hot topics, such as:

-* data discovery and advanced visualization over Elastichsearch for distributed indexes;
+* data discovery and advanced visualization over Elasticsearch for distributed indexes;

 * native R/phyton widget in self-service cockpits;